code-not-found/code-not-found.github.io/_posts/cxf/2015-01-10-jaxws-cxf-logging-request-response-soap-messages-log4j2.md

 # Testing

 Testing of the service is done using a unit and an integration test case.
-For the unit test case the provider is created without Spring (using `JaxWsServerFactoryBean`), as such the logging feature needs to be added programmatically as shown below.
+For the unit test case, the provider is created without Spring (using `JaxWsServerFactoryBean`), as such the logging feature needs to be added programmatically as shown below.

 ``` java
 package com.codenotfound.soap.http.cxf;